twilio-labs/paste/packages/paste-core/core-bundle/README.md

 1- Add them to this package's dependencies.
 2- Add the export lines to the index.tsx file.
+3- Create individual export files in ./dist/ (unbarreled exports, 1 per package) 4- Create fake packages pointing to the dist file in the root folder of this package (for easier importing)

-### When this procedure is triggered
+### When is this procedure is triggered?

-This happens automatically during prebuild.
+This happens automatically during prebuild, to guarantee correctness on releases.